W-Sho-Sugihara/RB139/Study_guide.md

 # aa3 Proc

-A Proc is instance object of the Proc class and encapsulates a block that can be passed into methods or another Proc to then be invoked.
+A Proc is instance object of the Proc class and assigns a variable to a block that can be passed into methods or another Proc to then be invoked.
 When added to methods, be aware that a Procs will end the calling method excecution if the Proc explicitly calls the return statement because Proc's do not return control back to the calling method.
 Proc's have lenient arity and will not raise an error when the number of arguments passed in do not match the parameters.

 # aa4 Lambda